kenziebourn/kenziebourn/README.md

 -->

 - 🔭 I’m currently working on MatchIQ which is a job hunting AI tool meant to help jobseekers find their perfect match.
-- 🌱 I’m currently learning OpenMP and Raku.
+- 🌱 I’m currently learning OpenMP and Ruby.
 - 💻 I’m looking to contribute to an open source project, specifically [sqlparse](https://github.com/andialbrecht/sqlparse?tab=readme-ov-file), a non-validating SQL parser for Python.
 - 🧋 Ask me about the best milk teas
 - 📫 Reach out: bournm@oregonstate.edu